The Sydney Cove Collection

 Adding further to a shocking tale of misadventure, one of the vessels, The Eliza, was lost at sea.

 Images: courtesy of Mike Nash, Parks and Wildlife.

 Within the materials recovered from the Sydney Cove are what is believed to be some of the world’s oldest beer, wine and spirits recovered from a shipwreck.
-37 intact glass bottles, of which 22 were still sealed with contents, were brought up from the excavation site.
+Thirty seven intact glass bottles, of which 22 were still sealed with contents, were brought up from the excavation site.
 In 1993, the contents of some was removed and samples sent to the Australian Wine Research Institute in South Australia for analysis to determine their identity and condition.
 Rudimentary analysis was completed and the Institute’s report identified the samples as red wine and beer.

-Years later in a collaborative effort, it was decided it was time to apply new science to samples and began by examining the bottle contents under a microscope.
+Years later in a collaborative effort, it was decided it was time to apply new science to samples and scientists began by examining the bottle contents under a microscope.

 Find out more about the Sydney Cove at the Tasmanian Parks and Wildlife Service.